Halfway Houses in Medford, OR

 • Sliding fee scale

-• Group counseling, health education services and hepatitis education, counseling and support
+• Health education services, HIV and AIDS education, counseling and support and counseling for groups

 Adapt/grants Pass - 24.0 miles from Medford, OR

-Adapt/grants Pass is a sober living house in Grants Pass, OR, 97526 zip code.
+Adapt/grants Pass is a halfway house in Grants Pass, OR, 97526 zip code.

 Address: 356 NE Beacon Drive, Grants Pass, OR 97526 in Josephine County